Acramonics/SolatronG2U/README.md

 The Centronics-style connector projects from the rear of the board so will need a suitable cutout in the back of the case.
-The USB connector is also at the edge of the so the case will need a cutout at the side.
+The USB connector is at the edge of the board so the case will also need a cutout at the side.

 Ardunio to GPIB connections